mat-1/Burger/README.md

 specification, interoperability, and other neat uses.

 ## The Idea
-Burger is made up of *toppings*, which can provide and satisfy simple dependencies, and which can be run all-together or just a few specifically.
+Burger is made up of *toppings* and *condiments*, which can provide and satisfy simple dependencies, and which can be run all-together or just a few specifically.
 Each topping is then aggregated by `munch.py` into the whole and output as a JSON dictionary.